 It’s easy to neglect your eyes because they rarely hurt when there’s a problem, but if you make looking after them a priority, you may be able to avoid experiencing problems in the first place.
 Remember, taking care of your eyes becomes increasingly important as you get older, because many eye conditions are age-related.

-For regular health updates, why not sign up to our free newsletter via this link.
+Finally, for regular health updates, why not sign up to our free newsletter via this link.